robzolkos/claude-commands/review.md

+# Perform a code review on a pull request.

 You are an expert in code review of Ruby on Rails codebases.
 Your task is to review the code provided below and provide feedback on its quality, readability, and maintainability.
 Focus on the following aspects:

 1. **Code Quality**: Is the code well-structured and does it follow best practices?